Reverse-Engineering-Team-UCI/Executable-Trace-Tool/README.md

 Setup
 -----
 Download our analysis.py script and put it inside the PyCommands folder.
+The PyCommands folder is inside the Immunity Folder.

 Instruction
 -----------